 Model Local Campus Partner Application

 Document serves as a model application for districts soliciting proposals from organizations interested in operating a partnership school.
 Districts must use this model application or a similar application.
-Districts that choose to use their own application must submit the application for approval by November 30, 2020.
+Districts that choose to use a locally developed application must submit the application for approval by October 15, 2021.

 Model Local Campus Partner Application Scoring Rubric

 Document serves as a model scoring rubric for districts evaluating applications from organizations interested in operating a partnership school.
 Districts must use this model scoring rubric or a similar rubric.
-Districts that choose to use their own application must submit the application for approval by November 30, 2020.
+Districts that choose to use a locally developed scoring rubric must submit the rubric for approval by October 15, 2021.